MrHedmad/kerblam/docs/tutorial.md

 The output of `kerblam run` will now read:
 ```
 Error: no runtime specified.
 Available runtimes:
-    process_csv :: Calculate the sums of the input metrics
+    📜 process_csv :: Calculate the sums of the input metrics
     🐋 save_plots
     generate_metrics
 ```
+The 📜 emoji appears when Kerblam! notices a long description.
+You can show the full description for such pipes with `kerblam run process_csv --desc`.

 Context!

 ### Containerized execution
-If Kerblam! finds a Dockerfile of the same name as one of your pipes in the `./src/dockerfiles/` folder (e.g. `./src/dockerfiles/process_csv.dockerfile`), it will:
+If Kerblam! finds a container recipe (such as a Dockerfile) of the same name as one of your pipes in the `./src/dockerfiles/` folder (e.g. `./src/dockerfiles/process_csv.dockerfile`), it will use it automatically when you execute `kerblam run process_csv`.
+Specifically, it will:
-- Copy the dockerfile to the top folder, as `Dockerfile`;
+- Copy the pipeline to the root of the directory (as usual), as `./executor`;
-- Run `docker build --tag kerblam_runtime .` to build the container;
+- Run `docker build -f ./src/dockerfiles/process_csv.dockerfile --tag process_csv_kerblam_runtime .` to build the container;
-- Run `docker run --rm -it -v ./data:/data kerblam_runtime`.
+- Run `docker run --rm -it -v ./data:/data --entrypoint make kerblam_runtime -f /executor`.

+This last command runs the container, telling it to execute `make` with target file `-f /executor`.

-If you have your docker container `COPY . .` and have `ENTRYPOINT make` (or `ENTRYPOINT bash`), you can then effectively have Kerblam! run your projects in docker environments, so you can tweak your dependencies and tooling (which might be different than your dev environment) and execute in a protected, reproducible environment.
+If you have your docker container `COPY . .`, you can then effectively have Kerblam! run your projects in docker environments, so you can tweak your dependencies and tooling (which might be different than your dev environment) and execute in a protected, reproducible environment.

 > [!IMPORTANT]
-> Kerblam! will build the docker environments without moving the dockerfiles.
+> Kerblam! will build the container images without moving the recipies around.
+> (this is what the `-f` flag does).
 > This means that you **have to write `.dockerignore` files in the `./src/dockerfiles`
 > directory instead of the root of the repository**.
+> The `dockerignore` and recipes will be executed as if they are in the root
+> of the repository (e.g. next to the `kerblam.toml` file), just as you would
+> if they were the only container recipe in your project.
 >
 > As an added bonus, you can write custom dockerignores for each of your
 > docker containers as `pipe.dockerfile.dockerignore`.\